Every Child Ministries: History

 In 2003 ECM expanded its ministry to street children to include DR Congo, ministering to children living on Kinshasa's streets with meals twice a week, vocational training, literacy classes, sports teams, gardening and Bible classes.

 The same year they introduced an in-depth method of teaching the Bible.
 Called "Step by Step, Slowly", the approach teaches Bible passages phrase by phrase involving a four-step process—Read, Question, Act it out, Sing and Dance.

 In 2006 ECM made investigatory trips into Togo, Benin, Uganda, and New Sudan, and conducted training for children's teachers in Uganda and New Sudan.

 This was followed by training for children's teachers in Togo in 2007 and in Benin in 2008, and by the establishment of a main base of operations with numerous projects in Uganda in 2007–2008.

-Initial projects in Uganda included summer day camps and holiday parties for children in IDP camps, an initiative to help albino children and improve public acceptance of them, and "The Way Home" Project targeting AIDS orphans.
+Initial projects in Uganda included summer day camps and holiday parties for children in IDP camps, an initiative to help children with albinism and improve public acceptance of them, and the missionary project "The Way Home" targeting AIDS orphans.
 "The Way Home" project began in 2010 with assistance to "grannies" raising several grandchildren who were orphaned due to AIDS.
-Additional projects have been started around the country, including Tororo, Napak, Lwengo, and various sections of Kampala.
+Many projects have since been started around the country, including Tororo, Napak, Lwengo, and various sections of Kampala, most focused on child sponsorship.

 On January 1, 2015, Mark Luckey was named as International Executive Director, succeeding the Rousters, who continued serving in positions as missionary consultants, project advisors, and communications specialists.
-John retired from missionary service on October 1, 2016, but continues to volunteer at the ECM home office and travel annually to Congo.
+John retired from missionary service on October 1, 2016, though he continues to volunteer at the ECM home office.
+Lorella remains active, writing and producing Sunday School materials in DR Congo languages, which are delivered to DR Congo annually by either Mark Luckey or Lorella Rouster.

 Missiology

-Every Child Ministries is a nonsectarian Christian mission of evangelical persuasion.
-Its members come from many different Christian churches.
-It is a hands-on type mission making extensive use of volunteers and involving people from many different backgrounds.
-As a mission agency ECM sends both career and short-term missionaries and widely supports the work of African nationals.
+Every Child Ministries is a nonsectarian Christian mission of evangelical persuasion, drawing support from individuals across diverse Christian denominations.
+The mission emphasizes hands-on, volunteer-driven work and supports both career and short-term missionaries and widely supports the work of African nationals.